Message Passing

 Simple Message Passing

-One process/thread is the sender and another is the receiver
+One party is the sender (usually denoted $P$) and the other is the receiver ($Q$).

 Symmetric Naming